Magnetism in Gemstones

-Cryptic Manganese: Manganese (Mn2+) is a weak chromophore in Tourmalines, and increasing concentrations of Mn2+ may not necessarily correspond to brighter yellow color.
-The Mn2+ ions can be cryptic when in lower concentrations: i.e. these Mn2+ ions may not by themselves create color.
+Cryptic Manganese: Manganese (Mn2+) is a weak chromophore, and increasing concentrations of Mn2+ may not necessarily correspond to brighter yellow color.
+The Mn2+ ions can be cryptic or hidden from view when in lower concentrations: i.e. these Mn2+ ions may not by themselves be visibly detected as color.
 The intensity of yellow color may be primarily controlled by Mn2+-Ti4+ charge transfer.
-Cryptic ions of manganese (Mn2+) do not absorb enough light to be visible as absorption bands under a spectroscope, but they can be detected with a spectrometer and with a magnetic wand.
+Cryptic ions of manganese (Mn2+) also do not absorb enough light to be visible as absorption bands under a spectroscope, but these cryptic ions can be revealed with a spectrometer and with a magnetic wand.

 (1.18ct., Strong, SI 213)

 Rossmanite is a rarely-seen lithium Tourmaline species with a chemical composition that is only slightly different than that of Elbaite (sodium Tourmaline).
 Like Elbaite, it derives it’s color and magnetism from idiochromatic Tourmalines that are mixed within it.
 Transparent crystals are generally pale pink due to manganese (Mn3+).
 Shown below is an example of an opaque pinkish purple Rossmanite cab from Manitoba, Canada.
 Purple color in this Rossmanite specimen may be related to inter-grown crystals of purple Lepidolite, another lithium mineral.

 High Manganese (Mn2+) Content